 The Fiske Fund can defray part or all of your expenses for wood working instruction for approved courses.
 You can apply for a grant using an interactive form by clicking on the following link.
 Please review the guidelines below before submitting your grant request.

-Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition, materials, food and lodging, but no more than $1000.00 per year or $ 2000.00 for a period of five consecutive years.
+Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition and lodging, but no more than $750.00 per year or $2,000.00 for a period of five consecutive years.
 Multiple grants are available to individuals, but the amounts awarded may not exceed these amounts and stipulations.

-Award monies are disbursed upon submission to the Fund of receipts for actual expenses of budgeted amounts approved in the original grant award.
+Award monies are disbursed upon submission to the Fund of receipts for actual expenses of approved amounts along with a statement or certificate of completion (if available) within three months of the class completion.

 Terms and conditions